lisakawai/music_transformation/index.md

 ## Pitch kurtosis
-Kurtosis of the MIDI pitches of all pitched notes in the piece.
-Provides a measure of how peaked or flat the pitch distribution is.
+The kurtosis of the MIDI pitches of all pitched notes in the piece.
+It provides a measure of how peaked or flat the pitch distribution is.
 The higher the kurtosis, the more the pitches are clustered near the mean and the fewer outliers there are.

-The results show that the model is able to decrease pitch kurtosis successfully in this example.
+The results show that the model can decrease the pitch kurtosis successfully in this example.

 ||→Decrease pitch kurtosis→||
 |:-:|:-:|:-:|